Youth Life at Temple Emanu-El

 Our events range in price and date.
 Generally, we hold activities on Saturdays or Sundays.
 Regional kallot (conventions) take place over the weekend.
 As always, if costs would be a barrier to entry, we offer scholarships for events as needed.
 If your teen is interested in being a part of TEFTY, please contact Rabbi Rachael.

-TEFTY Leadership Council
+TEFTY Leadership Board

 We are in awe of the power of teens to make sweeping social change and organize impressive communities to action.
 We want Temple Emanu-El teens to be the top leaders amongst their peers.

 We believe that teens have the potential to be key leaders in our future.
 We want to give them all the resources we have to create fun and amazing experiences for their fellow teens.
 We also want them to see themselves as someone who can make a real difference in this world.

 Being a member of the TEFTY Leadership Council requires fulfillment of the following duties:

 - Approval by Rabbi Rachael and your parents